Lokankara/Quiz/src/main/resources/quiz-set_5.md

 ---

 ## 7. As a Cloud Architect at a large enterprise, you are responsible for overseeing the cloud infrastructure which is vital to the operations of the company.
 It is crucial for you to receive proactive guidance and support to optimize your AWS environment.
 Additionally, you need a consolidated view of the health of your AWS resources and services, and also be alerted to potential issues that could impact your applications running on AWS.
-Which AWS Support option combined with which AWS feature would best fit your needs to achieve these objectives?
+Which AWS Support answers combined with which AWS feature would best fit your needs to achieve these objectives?

 - AWS Enterprise Support and AWS Personal Health Dashboard.
 - AWS Basic Support and AWS Personal Health Dashboard.